psrenergy/ncp-release-notes/docs/home.md

 * Added the Discrete Generation for Hydro Power Plants.
 * Added the possibility of definition for System Secondary Spinning Reserve Requirements in 15/30 minutes.
-* Added the individual Generic Generation Constraints for Hydro Power Plants.
+* Added the individual Generic Generation Constraints for:
+  * Hydro Power Plants.
-* Added the individual Generic Generation Constraints for Thermal Power Plants.
+  * Thermal Power Plants.
 * Added the Warm Startup Cost field for Thermal Power Plants.
 * Added the Startup Minimum Time for Warm State of Thermal Power Plants.
 * Added the option to only consider coupled generation of Combined Cycle Plants.
 * Reformulated the Startup Minimum Time Modeling of Thermal Power Plants.
 * Added the possibility of definition for System Generic Generation Constraints in % of the total demand.
-* Added import/export data from/to CSV functionality to the Hydro Secondary Spinning Reserve.
+* Added import/export data from/to CSV functionality to:
+  * Hydro Secondary Spinning Reserve.
-* Added import/export data from/to CSV functionality to the Thermal Secondary Spinning Reserve.
+  * Thermal Secondary Spinning Reserve.
 * New output results file:
-** Thermal warm start-up cost.
+  * Thermal warm start-up cost.
-** Thermal warm start-up decision.
+  * Thermal warm start-up decision.
-** Thermal cold start-up decision.
+  * Thermal cold start-up decision.

 ## Corrections